doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/new_rules.md

 ### NEW GAME RULES

-These rules are official and must be used in all official games (like tournaments).
+These rules are official and must be used in all "official" games (like tournaments).

 **ALLIANCES (From the GOLGOTHA Expansion)
 **